shaik1002/biggitlabbomb/doc/integration/jira/configure.md

    1. Enter a Jira project key.
    1. Select **Fetch issue types for this project key** (**{retry}**), then select the type of Jira issues to create.
 1. Optional.
-Select the **Customize Jira issues** checkbox to be able to review, modify, or add details to a Jira issue when it's created for a vulnerability.
-1. Optional.
 Select **Test settings**.
 1. Select **Save changes**.